GSA-TTS/identity-site/content/_partners/faq._en.md

         id: b-8
         title: Can Login.gov authenticate or proof non-U.S. citizens or non-U.S. immigrants (not a U.S. citizen, U.S. national, lawful permanent resident, or traveling to the United States on an immigrant visa)?
         content: >-
-            <a href="https://login.gov/help/manage-your-account/international-phone-support/" class="external-link">Click here for a complete list of international phone numbers that Login.gov supports for authenticating end-users </a>.
+            Check <a href="https://login.gov/help/manage-your-account/international-phone-support/" class="external-link">International phone number support</a> for a complete list that Login.gov supports for authenticating end-users.
 In addition to a phone number, at this time Login.gov requires users to proof with a state-issued ID card and social security number.
     -
         id: b-9
         title: What forms of identification can Login.gov accept for identity proofing?